 Add HTTP Header to a Single File

-Adding a HTTP header to one single file is relatively easy.
-Simply create a server.headers
+Adding an HTTP header to one single file is relatively easy.
+Simply create a server.headers file in /data/web/nginx/ containing the following snippet:

 location /info.html {